forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

   1. Access the [Cloud Platform Console](https://console.cloud.google.com/).
-  1. In the **Select a project** drop-down list at the top of the console, select the project where you have your Forseti v1.x deployed.
+  1. In the **Select a project** drop-down list at the top of the console, select the project where you have Forseti v1.x deployed.
-  1. On the top right of the console, click the icon to **Activate Google Cloud Shell**.
+  1. On the top right of the console, click **Activate Google Cloud Shell**.
 The Cloud Shell panel opens at the bottom of the page.

 ### Run setup

-  1. Once you've started Cloud Shell, download Forseti.
+  1. After you activate Cloud Shell, download Forseti.
 The installer is included.
      Getting `master` branch will install [the latest released version of Forseti]({% link releases/index.md %}).

       ```bash